Tim Westwood: Sexual assault allegations

 In July 2020, Global Media & Entertainment, the parent company of Capital Xtra, was criticised for failing to investigate allegations that Westwood had behaved inappropriately with young female fans.
 Westwood responded: "I can confirm that such allegations are false and without any foundation."
 In April 2022, as a result of a joint investigation by BBC News and The Guardian, covered in the BBC Three documentary Tim Westwood: Abuse of Power, Westwood was accused by seven women of sexual misconduct between 1992 and 2017.
 He denied the allegations.
 Nevertheless, Global, Capital's parent company, announced in late April 2022 that he was stepping down from his show until further notice, while several venues cancelled appearances by Westwood.

 The Sunday Times reported in July 2022 that seventeen women had made allegations against Westwood.
 He also faced an allegation from a woman that they had sex when she was fourteen, which is illegal in the UK.
 In August 2022, the Metropolitan Police confirmed that they were investigating allegations against Westwood of sexual offences.
 In November 2024, the Metropolitan Police submitted the evidence they had collected to the Crown Prosecution Service to consider whether to bring charges.

 The BBC director general Tim Davie described the allegations as "shocking", though also stated that he could find no previous formal complaints about Westwood.
 In July 2022, following a Freedom of Information request in relation to the BBC and Guardian investigation, the BBC said it had received six complaints about Westwood and referred one to the police.
 The BBC commissioned an independent investigation by King's Counsel Gemma White to determine whether or not the BBC knew of the allegations during Westwood's nearly-20-year career with them.
 The report was published in February 2025 and included 22 allegations, only two of which had been included in the original investigation by the BBC and The Guardian.

 In October 2025, Westwood was charged with four counts of rape, nine counts of indecent assault, and two counts of sexual assault, relating to alleged offences against seven women between 1983 and 2016.
-He is due to appear at Westminster Magistrates’ Court on 11 November 2025.
+He is due to appear at Westminster Magistrates' Court on 11 November 2025.
+He appeared at Southwark Crown Court on 8 December, pleaded not guilty to the charges of rape, sexual assault and indecent assault, and was granted bail until his trial, which is due to begin in January 2027.
+In September 2026, Westwood was charged with an additional two charges: an indecent assault in 1991 in Hammersmith and Fulham against a teenage girl aged 16–17, and a sexual assault in 2004 in Wandsworth of an 18-year-old woman.
+This brings Westwood's total charges to seventeen, involving a total of nine women.